ma-github-account/Web-app-Cookbook/README.md

 This Django application is a Cookbook.
 Users are able to display the list of all dishes, display the dish details page, add a comment, rate the dish and display all comments.
 They are also able to use the search to find the dish more easily.

+Application is based on Bookr app explained by Ben Shaw, Saurabh Badhwar, Andrew Bird, Bharath Chandra K S, Chris Guest in their book Web Development with Django.

 Prerequisites:

 Python 3.9.7